kathysledge/smig/docs/schema-reference/sequences.md

 ## What are sequences for?

-Sometimes UUIDs aren’t the right choice:
+Sometimes UUIDs aren't the right choice:

-- **Order numbers** — Customers expect “Order #10042”, not “Order #a7b3c9d2-...”
+- **Order numbers** — Customers expect "Order #10042", not "Order #a7b3c9d2-..."
 - **Invoice IDs** — Sequential numbers for accounting
 - **Serial numbers** — Manufacturing or tracking codes
 - **Human-readable IDs** — Short, memorable identifiers